Commercial Truck Parking in the United States

 Where to Find Truck Parking

 There are limited locations in California, Virginia, Wisconsin, Minnesota, Ohio, Indiana, Kentucky, and Florida where they show dynamic truck parking availability that is updated at least every five minutes.
-Availability data is collected by the California truck parking project, the I-95 truck parking project, the MAATSO truck parking project, and the Florida truck parking project.

-American Truck Parking™ is a federally funded research-deployment project implemented by the University of California, Berkeley and Caltrans.
+American Truck Parking™ is a federally funded research-deployment project implemented by the University of California, Berkeley, and Caltrans.
 The goal of the project is to improve the availability and dissemination of truck parking information to truck drivers, the trucking industry, and the general public.

-In conclusion, Improving truck parking facilities can have numerous benefits, including reducing truck driver fatigue, enhancing safety on the roads, and improving the overall efficiency of the transportation industry.
+Improving truck parking facilities can have numerous benefits, including reducing truck driver fatigue, enhancing safety on the roads, and improving the overall efficiency of the transportation industry.
 Private and public entities must work together to invest in new truck parking facilities, expand existing ones, and deploy technology that helps drivers find safe and available parking spaces quickly.

 Home » Commercial Truck Parking in the United States